McKayJT/archmailbox/manuals/markdown/mailboxctl.8.md

 > ones are deployed after renewal.
 > The certificate backups are never rotated and are kept forever.

+**enable**

+> Enables and starts all archmailbox services.
+> This command does a basic sanity check to ensure there are
+> configuration files required but does not check validity
+> of the configuration.

+**disable**

+> Disables and stops all archmailbox services.

 # FILES

 *backup.tar.xz.encpipe*